-After ten successful Exile Jams we have concluded that the world has enough game jams and that there are plenty of places to come up with and execute on quick ideas without sleep.
+The world has enough game jams and there are plenty of places to come up with quick ideas without sleep.

-This is now a place you go to explore or challenge an existing idea!
+This is not a place for that - This is not a Jam.
+This is a place to explore or challenge an existing idea!

-It's Wednesday - Sunday, so there should be time to go for a walk as well.
+It's Wednesday - Sunday, so there should be time to go for a walk and relax..

 You should have team and a plan before arriving.
 Your plan could be to explore an existing idea, or to work on a specific challenge in an existing project.
 Maybe take up that old prototype you never did anything with and take it in a new direction.